 Kiss holds a bachelor’s in biology from Georgetown University and a Ph.D. in botany and plant physiology from Rutgers University.

 North Carolina Fellow, NASA DEVELOP National Program, Science Systems and Applications, Inc. (SSAI)

 Katie Lange is a Fellow for the NASA DEVELOP National Program located at the National Centers for Environmental Information.
 In current role, she provides programmatic, project, and technical support for a variety of interdisciplinary research projects that highlight the applications of Earth observations to enhance environmental and public policy decision making practices.

 She graduated from California Polytechnic State University, San Luis Obispo with a B.S. in Environmental Earth Science and concentration in Land and Water Resources.
-Through her studies, Katie had the opportunity to conduct field work and analyze data for the County of San Luis Obispo in an oak tree seedling project for highway mitigation.
+Through her studies, Katie had the opportunity to conduct field work and analyze data for the County of San Luis Obispo in an oak tree seedling mitigation project intended to enhance seedling growth.
 During her free time, she educated middle school and high school students about environmental issues and the Earth Sciences in an outdoor education program.
-These experiences sparked her interest in synthesizing her scientific investigation methods with her science communication skills which led her to the NASA DEVELOP program.
+These experiences sparked her interest in synthesizing her scientific investigation methods with her science communication skills which lead her to the NASA DEVELOP program.